Electoral history of Joe Clark: Federal general elections: 1979, 1980, and 2000

 Clark led the Progressive Conservatives in three general elections.
 He won a minority government in the general election of 1979, but was defeated in the 1980 election.
 In the 2000 election, the Progressive Conservatives remained in fifth place in the Commons after the election.

-Federal election, 1979
+Federal general election: 1979

 In his first election as leader, Clark led the Progressive Conservatives to a minority government, defeating Pierre Trudeau and the Liberals.